iOS app design: principles and inspirational examples

 Start prototyping new iOS apps today.
 Unlimited projects.

 In this post, we’ve rounded up the most important tips for designing iOS apps in your prototyping tool to make things a little more straightforward.
-We’ve also thrown in 20 of the best iOS app design examples to get your creative juices flowing.
+We’ve also thrown in some of the best iOS app design examples to get your creative juices flowing.

 Creating an iOS app is all about prioritizing user experience and functional design. iOS apps are designed to feel smooth, familiar, and visually appealing, aligning with Apple’s philosophy of simplicity and user-centricity.